rahkeemg/coding-challenges/Snail_Sort/Implementation.md

     - list of values in order clockwise movement solution

 ### **_Pseudo code:_**
     1.)
-Start at the beginning of n x n array  (0,0)<br>
+Start at the beginning of n x n array  (0,0)

     2.)
 Continue going to the right by `col +=1`.
-        Once the end is reach, or the next point is part of the list, pivot and move in the next direction to the next point.<br>
+        Once the end is reach, or the next point is part of the list, pivot and move in the next direction to the next point.

     3.)
-Continue to pivot and move until the length of the returnd list is equal to the amount of entries in the square matrix, or nn array
+Continue to pivot and move until the length of the returnd list is equal to the amount of entries in the square matrix, or n x n array

 `len(results) = n*n` is the end point of the function